NexaNetwork/.github/profile/README.md

 Thank you to all our contributors and supporters!

 # 👩‍💻 Docs & resources
+All resources are on the docs
+<a href="https://cognet.vercel.app/docs">Docs Page</a>

-🍿 Fun facts - what does your team eat for breakfast?
+# 🍿 Fun facts

+Did you know Cognet was created in 2 weeks?

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 =